jariperttunen/Rextensions/README.md

 to column first into a vector and passes the vector to R. R receives the vector and creates 3D matrix with `array` type.

-The datatype for the vector and the matrices used is *double*.
+The datatype for the vectors and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.

 Note that even though in R Extensions C programs are compiled the calls to R functions are nevertheless always  executed by the R interpreter implemented in and accessible from the *C libraries API for R*.